isomerpages/govtech-gobusiness/pages/contact-us.md

 #    - email: Test
     - email: safedistancing@enterprisesg.gov.sg
 #    - other: Test
-    - other: <br>We are expecting a high volume of enquiries and appreciate your understanding and patience.
+    - other: <br>We are experiencing a high volume of enquiries and appreciate your understanding and patience.
 Kindly refrain from submitting duplicate applications to avoid further delays.
 #    - other: For more enquiries,<br>contact us at +65 6898 1800 or drop us an email at safedistancing@enterprisesg.gov.sg
 ---